Itinerant hiking in Valfréjus

 - Monitor the weather before and during your itinerary

-- Warn your family and friends
+- Tell your family and friends about your itinerary

 - Respect your own pace and know your limits